Generosity and giving was one of Jesus’ favorite topics of discussion. Here are a few facts about his teachings on money:

 “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.
 And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.”

-Think about the superlatives in that last verse!
-Yes, it is in the context of material prosperity, but God has the same desire to do this Ephesians 3:20 kind of thing in each aspect of your wonderful life.
+God has the same desire to do this kind of thing in each aspect of your wonderful life.

 Sharing of our material possessions is a very concrete way by which we can measure both our own commitment to God and the degree to which He blesses us materially.
-No matter the economic conditions, God challenges His people to “prove Him,” so let’s “step out of the boat” and watch Him make the financial water firm beneath our feet.
-If you do support TLTF, you know that I personally acknowledge every gift we receive.
-But again, on behalf of all our TLTF leadership nucleus, THANK YOU, THANK YOU, THANK YOU!!!
-And if you can increase your giving for 2019 by any amount, that would be a BIG help.
+No matter the economic conditions, God challenges His people to “prove Him,” so let’s do just that, and watch Him make the financial water firm beneath our feet.